 I was also going to be one of those people that she cared for in her great generosity of feelings.
-I will forever be grateful to her for suggesting that I take a year off from Mamaroneck High School, since I had just gotten my tenure as a French teacher.
-She said “Take a year off and go to Paris.
+I will forever be grateful to her for suggesting that I take a year off from Mamaroneck High School, since I had just got my tenure as a French teacher.
+This was when she told me, “Take a year off and go to Paris.
 Get a job there and you’ll find someone who is better suited to you.”
 Actually, she didn’t just suggest, she told me to do so – while I was still young, she said.
-I don’t suppose she liked Allan very much.
+She definitely did not like Allyn very much.

 She became a good friend until we visited her in her wonderful house in Dordogne.
-Stupidly, we had not made quite clear if our pets at the time, wonderful Puppy, a German Shepherd, and equally wonderful cat, Mélisande, were also welcome to her house.
+She graciously invited us to come and visit her in her house in Dordogne but, stupidly, we had not made sure if our pets at the time, wonderful Puppy, a German Shepherd, and equally wonderful cat, Mélisande, were also welcome to her house.
 Obviously it became quite a shock to her when we showed up with our two animals.
 It turned out that even though we kept Mélisande closed up in a room and Puppy was outdoors all day, she was still very bothered by our animals since she was allergic to both cats and dogs.

 It had still not become quite clear to us that Madge was allergic to cats and dogs, and when we invited her to our apartment in Paris later on, we found out that she was miserable because of her allergies.
 Once again later on we took her out to a very good Chinese restaurant, but after that our socializing sort of simmered out.

 This time it wasn’t on the German side of the river, but in a fairly lackluster bar on the New York side.
-I surprised Kelly confiding in Allan, when I was out for a moment, very likely telling him about her disappointment in not having a male friend.
-Allan was a charmer and I do believe that quite a few women had a crush on him.
-But I don’t really think Kelly was sending out tentacles to hook Allan, even for a brief affair.
+I surprised Kelly confiding in Allyn, when I was out for a moment, very likely telling him about her disappointment in not having a male friend.
+Allyn was a charmer and I do believe that quite a few women had a crush on him.
+But I don’t really think Kelly was sending out tentacles to hook Allyn, even for a brief affair.

-I might add here that when I returned from my year of teaching English in Paris, I found a totally metamorphosed former husband, and very much for the worse in my view.
+I might add here that when I returned from my year of teaching English at Paris University, I found a totally metamorphosed former husband, and very much for the worse in my view.
 His nice looks were all gone under his long seemingly never-brushed hair and a wild beard.
 He had also totally accepted his role as a philanderer.
-When he told me I had to pay for the divorce since he had paid for the separation, and he was never again going to get married anyway, I said Ha!
+He told me I had to pay for the divorce since he had paid for the separation, and he was never again going to get married anyway, I said Ha!
 He only got married twice again, four times in all.
-Instead of the nice suits we had bought for him, since the suits he had been wearing in Sweden were far too big for him because of his 6 feet+ height, had now been exchanged for a hunter’s type jacket and t-shirt under that.
+Instead of the nice suits we had bought for him, since the suits he had been wearing in Sweden were far too big for him because of his 6 feet+ height and skinny frame.
+Those suits had now been exchanged for a hunter’s type jacket and t-shirt under that.
 The rest was in the same style.
-He looked seedy, as a colleague of mine warned me before I’d even seen him on my return to Mamaroneck High School.
+He looked seedy, as a colleague of mine warned me before I had even seen him on my return to Mamaroneck High School.
 Teachers in those days wore suits and a tie or something similar.
 However, while I was away a new school within the school, SWAS, had started.
-They had their separate premises on the ground floor and Allan was the English teacher.
-I don’t even remember if the other SWAS teachers were dressed in the same he-came-in-from-the-wilderness fashion as my former husband.
+They had their separate premises on the ground floor on Baston Post Road, and Allyn was the English teacher.
+I don’t even remember if the other SWAS teachers were dressed in the same coming-in-from-the-wilderness fashion as my former husband, but the students probably were.
 The run-down style must have seemed attractive to some people, including women.

-I have since understood that for men like Allan a good-looking woman has but to have a cute smile and eyes gleaming of adoration, and he is conquered.
-As soon as the eyes gleaming of adoration are no more, he will look for a renewed version of the adoring eyes, and if the man is Allan he will find them.
+I have since understood that for men like Allyn a good-looking woman has but to have a cute smile and eyes gleaming of adoration, and he is conquered.
+As soon as the eyes gleaming of adoration are no more, he will look for a renewed version of the adoring eyes, and if the man is Allyn he will find them.

 Back to Kelly though.
-She had done quite a bit of skiing in California, which surprised me since I in my great ignorance of my new country didn’t even know that people do a lot of skiing in California.
-She once came with us to Vermont when quite a few of us from school went to Stratton and Bromley in southern Vermont to do the most fun skiing I’ve ever done.
+She had done quite a bit of skiing in California, which surprised me since in my great ignorance of my new country at that time, I didn’t even know that people do a lot of skiing in California.
+She once came with us to Vermont when quite a few of us from school went to Stratton and Bromley mountains in southern Vermont to do the most fun skiing I have ever done.
 I remember very well one particular time when there had been snowstorms in our area and on the radio they claimed that all the entries and exits from the thruway up to Vermont were closed.
 We said “Let’s try anyway”, and we did get both on and off, as did everyone else, and we had a jolly little group at a very modest hotel in Stratton.